-See the Agenda Center pages, under Charter Review Commission for postings of meetings.
+See the Agenda Center pages, under Charter Review Commission for past postings of meetings.

 The Town Council is required by Charter to begin a review of the Charter every 5th year, with the option of conducting the review itself, or to appoint a Charter Review Commission (CRC), with a minimum of five members.

 The Flower Mound Home Rule Charter was originally adopted in 1981.
-It has been amended five times, and most recently May 2012.
+It has been amended six times, and most recently May 2016.

 CRC charge (goals/objectives) as defined by a Resolution (No.08-16) of the Town Council on 3/21/16: